-- A student receiving a parking pass from their high school will be ineligible to ride the school bus for the school year.
-Exceptions will only be granted for emergencies and only with permission from the Red Clay Consolidated School District Office of Transportation.
-Cars needing repairs will not be considered an emergency. - 2.
+- 1. A student receiving a parking pass from their high school will be ineligible to ride the school bus for the school year.
+Exceptions will only be granted for emergencies and only with permission from the Red Clay Consolidated School District Office of Transportation. - 2.
 Students and parents will need to sign the parking permit stating that they have read and understand the district policy and return the permit to the high school administration. - 3.
 A copy of the signed permit form will be sent to the transportation office.
 The student will be removed from the bus roster.